 The former United States CIA chief claims that the virus causing the Covid pandemic worldwide most likely originated in a top Chinese laboratory.6 April 2021

-Mike Pompeo, the former United States CIA director has reiterated his conclusion that the virus causing the Covid pandemic worldwide most likely originated in a top Chinese laboratory.
+Mike Pompeo, the former United States CIA director and former US Secretary of State, has reiterated his conclusion that the virus causing the Covid pandemic worldwide most likely originated in a top Chinese laboratory.

-In an interview shown on Fox News, Pompeo said “significant evidence” remained that the coronavirus originated in a Chinese laboratory.
+In an interview shown on Fox News, Pompeo said “significant evidence” remained that the coronavirus had its origins in a Chinese laboratory.
 He cast doubt on the World Health Organization‘s assessment that it likely spread from animals to humans.